loadingio/ldview/README.md

       div(ld="plan year")

-To bind the corresponding processor, create a new ldView object with a handler object:
+To bind the corresponding processor, create a new ldview object with a handler object:

     view = new ldview do
       root: document.body